-Novel dsRNA viruses.
-Two complete picobirnavirus genomes were found in wild birds samples (Fig 2A).
+Two complete picobirnavirus genomes were found in wild bird samples (Figure 2a).
 These viruses, all from Australian Shelducks, clustered together on the phylogenetic tree, although a more divergent partial virus was also found.
 Australian Shelducks are particularly rich in picobirnavirus diversity, with 21% of all avian viral reads in the library derived from picobirnaviruses (0.002% of total reads), although this virus family was also found at low abundance in Anas ducks from the interior.
-This potentially suggests a preference for the Anseriiformes, although this will need to be confirmed with more data (Fig 2A, Fig S9).
-In addition, rotaviruses were found in almost all libraries, and in all host groups (Fig S9) with three different subtypes revealed (Fig 2B).
-Specifically, we found previously described rotavirus D and G viruses in apparently healthy ducks and avocets, respectively, even though they are known to cause enteritis in poultry.
+This potentially suggests a preference for the Anseriformes, although this will need to be confirmed with more data (Figure 2a, Supporting Information Figure S9).
+In addition, rotaviruses were found in almost all libraries and in all host groups (Supporting Information Figure S9) with three different subtypes revealed (Figure 2b).
+Specifically, we found previously described rotaviruses D and G in apparently healthy ducks and avocets, respectively, even though they are known to cause enteritis in poultry.
 Unlike other phylogenies in which wild bird viruses fell in clades that are distinct from poultry-associated viruses, wild bird and poultry rotaviruses were phylogenetically similar and hence clustered on the tree, although sample size was limited.
-Ruddy Turnstones, however, carried a highly abundant (53% of avian viral reads, 0.11% of total reads in the library) and highly divergent rotavirus, characterized by a long branch, that fell as a sister-species to rotavirus G (Fig 2B).
+Ruddy Turnstones, however, carried a highly abundant (53% of avian viral reads, 0.11% of total reads in the library) and highly divergent rotavirus, characterized by a long branch, that fell as a sister species to rotavirus G (Figure 2b).